svelte-sortable-list Svelte Themes

 hasBoundaries Boolean false true or false If true, items will only be draggable inside the list limits.

-hasRemoveOnDragOut Boolean false true or false if true, items will be removed when dragged outside of the list boundaries.
-This needs to be accompanied by the on:remove event handler for it to work as expected.
+canRemoveItemOnDropOut Boolean false true or false If true, items will be removed when dragged and dropped outside of the list boundaries.
+This needs to be coupled with the on:remove event handler for it to complete the removal process.

 Name Type Trigger Returns